raquo/Laminar/src/main/scala/com/raquo/laminar/experimental/airstream/README.md

 **Owned** is a resource that must be killed in order to release memory or prevent some other leak.
 In Airstream, both Subscription (the result of `observable.addObserver` call) and State extend Owned.

-Owned has an **Owner**. an Owner is an object that keeps track of its possessions (Owned-s) and knows when to kill them, and kills them when it's time.
+Owned has an **Owner**.
+An Owner is an object that keeps track of its possessions (Owned-s) and knows when to kill them, and kills them when it's time.
 Airstream does not have any concrete owner classes, just the base trait.
 The reactive UI library or even yourself should implement those.

 For example, in my reactive UI library [Laminar](https://github.com/raquo/Laminar) ReactiveElement (an object representing a JS DOM Element) implements Owner.
 When a ReactiveElement is discarded (unmounted from the DOM), it kills all of its possessions, or more specifically – kills all its Owned-s, i.e. all the State and Subscriptions that were bound to it.